QPanda3

 for i2 in range(2):

-# Apply the parameter data to generate multiple QCircuits in batch and store them in cirs
+# 1> Apply the parameter data to generate multiple QCircuits in batches and store them in cirs

-# Here, 2*3*2 QCircuits are generated, totaling 12 QCircuits.
-Each QCircuit is updated by VQC based on the last two dimensions of data, which is an array with a shape of (3,2)
+# by setting specific parameters for the Ansatz based on the last two-dimensional data, which is an array with a shape of (3, 2).

 res = vqc(data)